All You Need to Know About Using a Toilet on a White Water Rafting Trip

 What exactly is a groover?

 Groovers are an outstanding piece of equipment, as they are designed to be as clean and secure as possible.
 There’s even a comfortable toilet seat on the groover.
-You’ll have all the conveniences of your home’s bathroom even out on the river (plus a beautiful view of a wild and scenic Pacific Northwest river).
+You’ll have all the conveniences of your home’s bathroom even out on the river, including toilet paper, hand sanitizer, trash can, and full hand washing station, plus a beautiful view of a wild and scenic Pacific Northwest river.

 When not set up for use, groovers lock securely, keeping everything where it needs to be.
 When emptied at the end of the trip, a secure hose is used to empty the groover, meaning the outside of the groover stays clean throughout the process.